KevinEdry/nestjs-trpc/README.md

 ## All contributors

-> tRPC is developed by [Kevin Edry](https://twitter.com/KevinEdry), which taken a huge inspiration from both NestJS and tRPC inner workings.
+> NestJS tRPC is developed by [Kevin Edry](https://twitter.com/KevinEdry), which taken a huge inspiration from both NestJS and tRPC inner workings.

 <a href="https://github.com/KevinEdry/nestjs-trpc/graphs/contributors">
   <p align="center">